Author Guidelines

 Submission

-Submit two documents, the title page, and the main document.
+Submit four documents, the title page, the main document along with Turnitin and Ai reports.

 Title Page